(Medial Tibial Stress Syndrome)

 Then begin your therapy with cold compression to reduce pain, inflammation and swelling around your shins.

-Cold compression therapy works by interrupting and slowing nerve and cell function in the injured area and reducing swelling in the tibial area.
+Cold compression works by interrupting and slowing nerve and cell function in the injured area and reducing swelling in the tibial area.

 This is important because once blood vessels are blocked or damaged, they can no longer carry the vital oxygen and nutrients to the tibial tendons and muscles and the tissue cells begin to break-down.

-Without cold compression therapy tissue damage continues as the cells do not get the nutrients they need to survive.
+Without cold compression tissue damage continues as the cells do not get the nutrients they need to survive.

 By limiting the amount of damage done to your deep crural fascia and tibial tendons and muscles, you also reduce pain and limit the amount of healing that needs to occur.
 This is a very important step to get rid of shin splints faster and with less pain!